ballerina-attic/ballerina-honeycomb/README.md

 reporter.compression.enabled=false
 ```

-- Then open the terminal and navigate to `ballerina-honeycomb/guide` and run Ballerina project initializing toolkit.
+- Open the terminal, navigate to `ballerina-honeycomb/guide`, and run Ballerina project initializing toolkit.

 ``
    $ ballerina init
 ``
-- Also you need to clone and build the ballerina-zipkin-extension in the following repository [https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules.](https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules)
+- Clone and build the ballerina-zipkin-extension in the following repository [https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules.](https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules)

-- After building  move to `ballerina-zipkin-extension>/target/distribution/` and copy all the jar files to your `bre/lib` folder in your ballerina distribution.
+- After building  move to `ballerina-zipkin-extension>/target/distribution/` and copy all the jar files to your `bre/lib` folder in your Ballerina distribution.

-### Development of student and marks service with Honeycomb
+### Development of student management and marks management services with Honeycomb

 Now let us look into the implementation of the student management with observability.